earthly/website/blog/_posts/2023-03-20-playwright-python-api-testing.md

 source venv/bin/activate
 ~~~

 Using the `virtualenv` tool is a great way to create a Python virtual environment.
-Using a virtual environment, you can isolate the dependencies amongst different projects in the same machine, allowing you to create different versions of dependencies, and mitigating the risks of having dependencies conflicts.
+Using a virtual environment, you can isolate the dependencies amongst different projects in the same machine, allowing you to create different versions of dependencies, and mitigating the risks of having dependency conflicts.

 ## Step 3: Install the Dependencies